By Alan G. Orlowsky, J.D., C.P.A.

 You should also conduct a final walk-through inspection immediately before closing, especially if the seller has removed furniture and furnishings since your inspection.

-At this point, the sellers have a legal obligation to report any new defects, or defects that they become newly aware of.
+At this point, the sellers have a legal obligation to report any new defects or defects that they become newly aware of.
 But you do not now have a right to rescind the contract unless the seller knew of the defect prior to completing the disclosure form.

 If you discover, after you close the deal and take possession of the property, a significant defect that was not disclosed by the seller, you can certainly contact the seller and ask them to pay the expense of repairs.
 In some cases, they might comply with your request in order to avoid legal action.

 On the other hand, they might respond: We didn’t disclose that problem because we didn’t know about it, so we’re not obligated to pay?
 Maybe they’re telling the truth, maybe not.
 If you think they’re lying, and they falsified the disclosure report, you can bring an action under the RRPDA (within one year of closing) or sue for fraud in state court.
-If you win the lawsuit, the sellers must pay the cost of repairing the defect, plus court costs and possibly attorneys fees.
+If you win the lawsuit, the sellers must pay the cost of repairing the defect, plus court costs and possibly attorney fees.

 To prevail in court, of course, you would have to prove that the seller was actually aware of the defect and failed to disclose it.
 Your attorney can do this by introducing repair estimates, inspection reports, appraisals, or statements from contractors or neighbors who were aware of the problem before the property went up for sale.

-Often the sellers are anxious to sell their property, and fail to adequately reveal defects hoping that they’ll be overlooked.
+Often the sellers are anxious to sell their property and fail to adequately reveal defects hoping that they’ll be overlooked.
 At the same time, many buyers are excited about the property and tend to rush through the inspection phase of the negotiations.
 Protect yourself by taking advantage of every opportunity that the law allows to uncover possible problems before you make what might be the biggest investment of your life.

 Alan G. Orlowsky, President of Orlowsky & Wilson, Ltd. in Lincolnshire, Illinois, has been counseling people on estate planning for 28 years.
 He previously worked for the IRS in its Estate and Gift Tax Division.
 He also worked for the Deloitte & Touche accounting firm, and he has taught taxation and accounting at Loyola University of Chicago, School of Business.